-If the invitations have already gone out and/or there's no time to get a written explanation to guests, someone needs to call everyone on the guest list and let them know that the wedding won't take place—texting is a little informal for the seriousness of this message, but in a pinch, it's okay.
-Obviously the couple may be too traumatized to take care of this; parents, siblings, attendants, or other friends and family members should help out.
+If the invitations have already gone out, someone needs to email or call everyone on the guest list and let them know that the wedding won't take place—texting is a little informal for the seriousness of this message, but in a pinch, it's okay.
+Obviously the couple may be too traumatized to take care of this; parents, siblings, wedding party members or other friends and family members should help out.

-A. No -- simply letting guests know there will be no wedding is enough at this point.
-There will be plenty of time later to confide in family and friends about the situation.
+No—simply letting guests know there will be no wedding is enough at this point.
+There'll be plenty of time later to confide in family and friends about the situation.
 Avoid posting on social media unless you want a barrage of questions from well-meaning family and friends.

-A. This question is more complicated than it seems, because each situation is so different.
-If the bride calls off the wedding and her ring was a gift from the groom, it's appropriate for her to give it back.
-If the groom calls it off, the bride may want to give him his ring back because she does not want to be reminded of their failed engagement.
-(If he was a real jerk, though, we can't argue against taking it to the pawn shop.)
+This question is more complicated than it seems, because each situation is so different.
+If the ring recipient calls off the wedding and her ring was a gift from her ex-fiancé(e), it's appropriate for her to give it back.
+If the person who gifted the ring cancels the wedding, the recipient may want to give them their ring back because they don't want to be reminded of their engagement.
 If the ring is a family heirloom, it should go back to the family it came from, regardless of why the wedding was canceled.
 If the couple bought the ring together, they need to decide what to do with it, as they would with any other joint purchases they've made.

 For the legal deal on rings, we turned to Caroline Krauss-Browne, an attorney in the matrimonial department at Tenzer Greenblatt LLP, in New York City.
-Note however, that laws differ state to state.
-"In accepting the ring, the bride-to-be promises her hand in marriage.
-So long as she is willing to fulfill her promise, she has given consideration for contract.
-So if he breaks it off, she can keep the ring," Caroline explains.
-"But if she breaks off the engagement, she signifies that she is no longer willing to keep the promise, and in this case, she should not retain benefit from the agreement (the ring)."
-If the ring cost less than $2,000, Caroline says that a small-claims court is a fine forum to air your grievance.
-(Check small-claims limits in your locale.)
+Note, however, that laws differ state to state.
+"In accepting the ring, the proposee promises their hand in marriage.
+So long as they are willing to fulfill their promise, they have given consideration for contract.
+So if her partner breaks it off, the ring recipient can keep the ring," Caroline explains.
+"But if the ring recipient breaks off the engagement, they signify that they are no longer willing to keep the promise, and in this case, they shouldn't retain benefit from the agreement (the ring)."
+If the ring cost less than $2,000, Caroline says that a small claims court is a fine forum to air your grievance.
+(Check small claims limits in your locale.)
 But, Caroline maintains, "If the ring were an heirloom of extraordinary value, the laws of equity would probably override in a situation like that."
 But for the legal specifics of your state, consult with a local attorney.

-A. Sorry, no dice.
-Wedding insurance can be your best friend in the event of cancellation or postponement (due to weather conditions, sudden death in the family, illness, natural disaster, etc.), but "not when the cause is a change of heart," confirms a spokesperson for Weddingsurance -- (800) ENGAGED.
+Unfortunately, no. Wedding insurance can be your best friend in the event of cancellation or postponement (due to weather conditions, sudden death in the family, illness, natural disaster and so on), but not when the cause is a change of heart.

-A. You are supposed to return all the engagement, shower, and wedding gifts you've received -- even presents that have been personalized (e.g., monogrammed) -- to the guests who sent them.
-If you've used any of the gifts (cooking-related products, towels, etc.), it's okay not to send them back, but everything else should go.
+You're supposed to return all the engagement, shower and wedding gifts you've received—even presents that've been personalized (like monogrammed towels)—to the guests who sent them.
+If you've used any of the gifts, it's okay not to send them back, but everything else should go.
 Include a note thanking the guest again for their kindness.
-(Some guests may insist that you keep their gift, and if they do, you graciously should accept.)
-You may feel like it's unfair that you have to give up all your presents -- especially if you were not the one to call off the wedding.
+(Some guests may insist that you keep their gift, and if they do, you should graciously accept.)
+You may feel like it's unfair that you have to give up all your presents—especially if you weren't the one to call off the wedding.
 But look at it this way: They would only remind you of a wedding that didn't happen, right?

-A. We asked Michelle Roth for Michelle Roth & Co. in New York City to undress the options.
+We asked Michelle Roth for Michelle Roth & Co. in New York City to break down the options.
 "When you order your wedding dress and accessories from a bridal salon, the outfits are often backed by your binding signature to a non-refundable, water-tight contract," she explains.
-"Remember, you are not the first bride to cancel her wedding dress order -- professional bridal salons have dealt with this issue before.
+"Remember, you're not the first bride to cancel her wedding dress order—professional bridal salons have dealt with this issue before.
 However unpleasant, keep a perspective on the fact that a dress can be canceled and unraveled much more easily than complications in your life."
-Michelle recommends having a family member make your arrangements for you, if the situation is too raw.
+Michelle recommends having a family member make your arrangements for you if the situation is too raw.

 Some ways to make the best of discarding the dress:

-- Sample Sales: If the bridal shop is having a sample sale anytime soon, ask the manager to put your dress on sale.
+- Sample sales: If a wedding salon is having a sample sale anytime soon, ask the manager to put your dress on sale.
 Agree to a minimum price and make it unbeatable, so you can cut your losses and put closure to the situation.

-- Consignment Shops: They may enable you to recover some of your investment.
-Check their policies, and make sure you are in constant contact with the shop you've chosen -- this will help keep your dress top-of-mind with the consultants.
+- Consignment shops: They may enable you to recover some of your investment.
+Check their policies, and make sure you're in constant contact with the shop you've chosen—this will help keep your dress top-of-mind with the consultants.

-A. Unless you requested a waiver (a fee you pay in advance which exonerates you from all or some of the cancellation fees up until 24 hours before the departure date) from the cruiseline or tour office you booked your holiday with, you're up a creek.
-Cancellation fees can price at one hundred percent of the cost.
-Travel insurance is a safety net in most circumstances, but according to Bob Chambers of CSA Travel Protection, "We aren't able to provide coverage if there is a change of heart."
-Bob advises always knowing what the cancellation fees are before booking the travel arrangements, and always ask about waivers.
-Penalty fees are usually subject to the amount of notice given (3 months vs. 3 days makes a big difference).
+Unless you requested a waiver (a fee you pay in advance which exonerates you from all or some of the cancellation fees up until 24 hours before the departure date) from the cruise line or tour office you booked your holiday with, you're up a creek.
+Cancellation fees can price at 100 percent of the cost.
+Travel insurance is a safety net in most circumstances, but according to Bob Chambers of CSA Travel Protection, "We aren't able to provide coverage if there's a change of heart," he says.
+Chambers advises always knowing what the cancellation fees are before booking the travel arrangements, and always ask about waivers.
+Penalty fees are usually subject to the amount of notice given (three months vs. three days makes a big difference).

-Q. Will we be able to get refunds on deposits?
+Will we be able to get refunds on deposits with our wedding vendors?